-Note: Rental assistance payments provided as part of an RR or HP Activity under 24 CFR Part 576.106 typically cannot exceed HUD's Fair Market Rent (FMR)3.
-Assistance must

-2 25 CCR 8408 3 24 CFR Part 888 also comply with HUD's standard for rent reasonableness4.
+Note: Rental assistance payments provided as part of an RR or HP activity under 24 CFR Part 576.106 typically cannot exceed HUD's Fair Market Rent (FMR)3.
+Assistance must also comply with HUD's standard for rent reasonableness4.
 Requests for exceptions to the FMR can be made to HUD through HCD and must be approved in writing by HUD.
-Contact your HCD Representative in the Federal Programs Branch for further assistance.
+Contact your HCD representative in the Federal Programs Branch for further assistance.

-In addition to federal requirements5, no subpopulation targeting will be permitted in RR Activities unless documentation of the following is provided to HCD prior to the award of funds for these Activities:
+In addition to federal requirements5, no subpopulation targeting will be permitted in RR activities unless documentation of the following is provided to HCD prior to the award of funds for these activities:

-- 1. Evidence of an unmet need for these Activities for the subpopulation proposed for targeting; and - 2.
-Evidence of existing funding in the CoC Service Area for programs that address the needs of the excluded populations for these Activities. - E. Terms of Assistance
+- 1. Evidence of an unmet need for these activities for the subpopulation proposed for targeting; and - 2.
+Evidence of existing funding in the CoC Service Area for programs that address the needs of the excluded populations for these activities.

+Terms of Assistance